axelberardino/piretoutpire/doc/Implementation.md

 It's currently implemented as a tree, but it could have been made with a single array of 128 items.

+Also, all peers which is not responding is marked as "questionnable", then as "bad" if it's still not answering.
+Adding new peer into a full bucket, can only be done if there's "bad" peers to replace.
+This means that peers that have stayed longer in the network have the priority.
+This is done on purpose, as the authors of the Kademlia found that computers that have been around the longest in the network are much more likely to continue staying on than new peers.
+Thus, old peers are favored to maximize connectivity in the network from experimental observations of how peer-to-peer network participants behave.

 ## Distributed hash table (DHT)

 The choice has been made to implement the Kademlia DHT describe in this paper: